rachid43/CareerCopilot/replit.md

 Preferred communication style: Simple, everyday language.
 Color scheme: Using #F08A5D (coral orange) as primary color instead of blue.
+Deployment preference: Supabase for database and Vercel for hosting instead of current Replit/Neon setup.

 ## System Architecture